-Buying the best led tv in india needs some homework and research.
-The decision depends on various factors like tv size, resolution, type of tv (smart or normal), refresh rate, sound output, ports and so on.
+Buying the best led TV needs some homework and research.
+The decision depends on various factors like TV size, resolution, type of TV (Smart TV or Normal TV), refresh rate, sound output, ports and so on.
 Also the technology is improving very rapidly and a lot of new features are being added regularly.
 You should also take these into consideration before making a purchase.

-Complete Television Buying Guide – Best LED TV in India 2019
+Complete Television Buying Guide – Best LED TV In India 2020

 Quick Tips – Television Buying Guide